-Milden Hall farm offers three options: homely bed and breakfast accommodation in the Hall farmhouse; a huge Tudor barn which can be used for large group, unusual self-catering, an occasional wedding celebration venue and a multitude of other things in the big barn space; and further down the farm track, completely separate and newly kitted out in 2017, the Old Brooder Bunkhouse, which offers more simple but very comfortable self-catering accommodation for those on a more modest budget.
+Milden Hall farm offers two large and completely separate self-catering options and separate, homely bed and breakfast accommodation in the Hall farmhouse.
+Our huge Tudor barn can be used for large group, unusual self-catering, or an occasional small and peaceful summer celebration or a multitude of other things in the big barn space.
+Further down the farm track, completely separate and newly kitted out in 2017, the Old Brooder Bunkhouse, which offers simple but very comfortable self-catering accommodation for those on a more modest budget.

 Milden Hall, the Tudor barn and the Old Brooder bunkhouse are situated down a quiet farm drive, but within a few miles of historic Lavenham and Long Melford.
 It is peacefully surrounded by our working farm with ancient wildflower meadows and beautiful barns, walled garden, hedged countryside and historic landscape.